rexdex/recompiler/readme.md

 It takes around 300 functions to get the simple app to start.
 Most of the are very similar (if not exactly the same) as the Windows counterparts.
 The rest is mostly guess work.

+## Future Work

+Well, it would be much coller to run an actual game, maybe some day :)